-Regular full-time employees and regular part-time employees scheduled to work twenty (20) hours or more a week and retirees are eligible for the same Tuition Waiver benefits.
-As a qualified employee you are eligible to receive 75% of your tuition waived.
-In addition, your spouse or domestic partner and dependents may receive a 50% tuition waiver.
-The University does not have a limit on the amount of credits required in order to receive Tuition Waiver benefits.
+Qualified employees are eligible to receive 75% of their tuition waived.
+In addition, their spouse or domestic partner and dependents (children and stepchildren under the age of 30*) may receive a 50% tuition waiver.
+The University does not have a limit on the amount of credits required in order to receive tuition waiver benefits.

 Flexible Spending Accounts (FSAs) allow you to pay for certain out-of-pocket health care and dependent daycare expenses with pre-tax dollars.
 Your contributions are subtracted from your paycheck before federal, state, and FICA taxes are calculated on your pay, so you save monthly on taxes.